 Peer Mentoring Program

 Participation in the Peer Mentoring Program is one of the most important and rewarding benefits of AFP Chicago membership.
 If you are not yet a member of AFP Chicago, please note that several types of membership include reduced fees for young professionals and the Nonprofit Organizational Membership (Small).
 Please visit the AFP Global website to review membership options.
-You must be a current member in good standing of AFP Chicago by Friday, February 13, 2026, to be considered eligible for the 2026 class.
+You must be a current member in good standing of AFP Chicago by Friday, November 13, 2026, to be considered eligible for the 2027 class, which will run from January to December 2027.
 Membership status will be confirmed by AFP staff.
-AFP Chicago’s Peer Mentoring Program connects seasoned fundraisers who have a minimum of five years of development experience (“mentors”) with early-career development professionals (“protégés”) with five or fewer years of development experience.
-The Peer Mentoring Committee carefully matches mentors and protégés based on interests, skills, and location to help participants maximize their experience in the program.

 While we continue to prioritize protégé applicants who are early in their development careers, the Peer Mentoring Program also considers a limited number of protégé applicants who are more advanced (i.e., exceeding the five-year threshold of development experience), depending on cohort capacity and mentor availability.
 This opportunity might be well suited for experienced fundraisers who are navigating new management or leadership experiences, and/or seeking guidance on senior-level career paths.

 WHY SHOULD YOU PARTICIPATE?